NikhilCBhat/bulls-and-cows/README.md

    ```

 3. **Game Modes**:
-   - **Mode 1: Guess the Word!**: The computer thinks of a word, and you play against it by entering guesses.
+   - **Mode 1: Guess the Word!** The computer thinks of a word, and you play against it by entering guesses.
      - Command: `python game.py --manual-guesser`
-   - **Mode 2: Stump the Computer!**: You think of a word, and answer while the computer guesses.
+   - **Mode 2: Stump the Computer!** You think of a word, and answer while the computer guesses.
      - Command: `python game.py --manual-answerer`
-   - **Mode 3: Pass and Play!**: You and your friend can answer/guess side by side.
+   - **Mode 3: Pass and Play!** You and your friend can answer/guess side by side.
      - Command: `python game.py --manual-guesser --manual-answerer`
-   - **Mode 4: Spectate!**: Watch the computer play the game :)
+   - **Mode 4: Spectate!** Watch the computer play the game :)
      - Command: `python game.py`

 ## Code Structure